Primary Flight 3 inch Digital Display

 The AV-30 does not currently support vertical navigation display, but this feature will be introduced with the APA-10 autopilot interface box.

 We are currently collecting inputs on which aircraft to include in the initial AML, and will continue to grow the list after the initial STC.
 If you would like your aircraft to be considered, please let us know your make and model here.

 No, the initial STC will not have autopilot capability.

 Autopilot integration will be accomplished in a phased approach.
 The initial autopilot support will be for STEC systems (which have their own roll/pitch source) and allow the heading bug on the AV-30 to drive the heading datum input on the autopilot.
 This interface will be accomplished with the APA-MINI converter.
 Follow on autopilot integration will occur over time, with most likely the Century systems first.
 These interfaces provide roll and pitch, in addition to the heading datum, to the autopilot.
 This interface is accomplished with the APA-10 converter.
 The APA-10 converter also provides ARINC 429 interface capability, which allows full vertical and lateral deviations from a digital navigational radio to be displayed.
 The AV-30 display component is provisioned for these interfaces, but will require a software update with the applicable autopilot adapter becomes available.

 The AV-30-C is undergoing certification via the AMOC AML-STC process.
 This is a new risk-based certification methodology that is being supported for Part 23 Class I and Class II Aircraft.
-We expect to complete this certification by the beginning of Q2 2020.
+We expect to complete this certification in early Q3, 2020.